 Kristy Harvey is a Movement Educator from Charlottesville, VA.
 She is the former Administrative Director of the Mindfulness Center at the University of Virginia.
 She is a licensed Brown Belt Nia Instructor and a certified yoga instructor.
 She has been an invited speaker for many presentations about Mindful Movement, Nia, and yoga at the University of Virginia and around the Charlottesville community.
-She has given interactive lectures and presentations for UVA Human Resources and as part of the J-Term for the Curry School of Education at UVA.
+She has given interactive lectures and presentations for UVA Human Resources, the UVA School of Nursing School, and the Curry School of Education at UVA.
 Recently, she was the keynote speaker at the Healthy Nurse Conference in Charleston, WV.
-Kristy is the author of the blog, "Mindfulness On the Move", which will be published as a book in 2014.
+Kristy is the author of the blog, "Mindfulness On the Move", which was published as a book in 2014.
 She currently resides in Tucson, AZ.

 Kristy's mindfulness journey began in 2006 when she took her very first Nia class at Studio 206 in Charlottesville, VA.
 After experiencing pure JOY in her body for the first time in years, she knew she had to share this work with others.
 She earned her White Belt and began teaching Nia in 2007, and in 2010, she earned her Blue Belt.
 In December 2013, Kristy earned her Brown Belt in Honolulu, HI with Debbie Rosas, the co-creator of the Nia Technique.

 Kristy has taught Nia to troubled teens, community groups, and corporate organizations, including the University of Virginia.
 She wrote and implemented a clinical trial to study the effects of the Nia technique on the quality of life among breast cancer survivors at the UVA Cancer Center.
-The project is fully funded and continues to enroll patients.
+The trial ran successfully for three years.

 What is Nia?